Patriots Park (Westchester): Grounds

 Opposite the entrance curving stone steps, along with a sloped walkway from the south, lead down from battered stone piers at either end of a retaining wall to a basin where Andre Brook flows out from a culvert that has carried it under North Broadway and the schools to the east.
 It emerges from an arch with alternating scaled voussoirs and a scaled keystone in the monochrome ashlar retaining wall on the west side of the walkway.
 Above it is a balcony supported by two consoles.
+(The elaborate stonework is a remnant of the 1890s Brookside Park residential development, designed by Carrère and Hastings.)

 The brook flows over a dam and west down a concrete-lined channel, paralleled by a stone path on the south bank.
 Midway along it is a small stone foot bridge, with battered stone piers and an arch, with the same voussoirs as the retaining wall arch but a shouldered keystone.
 From there it flows over another waterfall and under the drive bridge, similar to the foot bridge but heavier, then into another culvert under North Washington Avenue.

 There are two playgrounds within the park.
 A smaller, older one is in the northwest corner, and a newer and larger one in the southwest, near the library.
 Decorative lamps line the drive, and benches are located around the park.